 History of Term

-The use of the terms "frequency domain" and "time domain" arose in communication engineering in the 1950s and early
+The use of the terms "frequency domain" and "time domain" arose in communication engineering in the 1950s and early 1960s, with "frequency domain" appearing in 1953.
+See time domain: the origin of the term for details.

 Results